Alan Mannus: St Johnstone

 At the start of the 2014–15 season, Mannus played in both legs of the UEFA Europa League second qualifying round against Luzern, where the match eventually led to penalty shootout after a 2–2 draw on aggregate.
 He saved a penalty from Marco Schneuwly during a shoot-out as St Johnstone beat Luzern 5–4 in the shootout to advance to the next round.
 Mannus played in both legs of the UEFA Europa League second qualifying round against Spartak Trnava, as the Saints were eliminated from the Europa League.
-Following the Saints' poor form at the start of the season, he was able to help the Saints improve their results and then helped the club kept three consecutive clean sheets in the league between 6 December 2014 and 20 December 2014.
+Following the Saints' poor form at the start of the season, he was able to help the Saints improve their results and then helped the club keep three consecutive clean sheets in the league between 6 December 2014 and 20 December 2014.
 Following this, Mannus said his target is to get more clean sheets for St Johnstone.
 In a match against Aberdeen on 1 January 2015, Mannus produced a number of saves, including a 25 yards save from Jonny Hayes, but he conceded two goals, as the Saints loss 2–0, ending the club's eight league match unbeaten run.
 After the match, manager Tommy Wright praised Mannus' performance as "outstanding".
-He then helped St Johnstone kept three consecutive clean sheets in the league between 21 February 2015 and 4 March 2015.
+He then helped St Johnstone keep three consecutive clean sheets in the league between 21 February 2015 and 4 March 2015.
 With his contract expiring at the end of the season, Mannus's future was uncertain, leading the Saints to immediately start talks over a new contract.
 On 6 April 2015, he extended his contract with the club for a further two years, until 2017.
-Having been was an ever-present player throughout the 2014–15 season, Mannus helped St Johnstone beat Aberdeen 1–0 on the last game of the season to help the Saints qualify for the UEFA Europa League for the third year running.
+Having been was an ever-present player throughout the 2014–15 season, Mannus helped St Johnstone beat Aberdeen 1–0 in the last game of the season to help the Saints qualify for the UEFA Europa League for the third year running.
 At the end of the 2014–15 season, he went on to make forty–six appearances in all competitions.
 For his performance, Mannus was awarded the We Are Perth Exiles 'Player of the Year' and George Gordon 'Clubman of the Year' at the club's award ceremony.